 Timber cruck frame home in the central Auckland suburbs.
-The curved cruck frame may be formed out of local pohutukawa sawn from a single tree trunk to make matching pairs.
+The curved cruck frame may be formed out of local pohutukawa sawn from a single trunk to make matching pairs.
 The house will have double stud walls insulated with expanded perlite.

 This is a two house development on a typical suburban section.
 Car parking for both houses is to the front of the property.
-This allows for generous outdoor areas front and rear as a large part of the section is not reserved for car manoeuvring as it is typically the case.
+This allows for generous outdoor areas front and rear as a large part of the section is not reserved for car manoeuvring as is typically the case.

 A ‘latilla’ inspired ceiling with diagonal sarking and battens is to be used.
 ‘Latillas’ are small diameter sticks or branches often laid diagonally over ‘vigas’ (round roof beams/ poles) in traditional pueblo style construction.